 The Enfield Poltergeist

-One of the most famous real-life poltergeist cases is the Enfield Poltergeist, a case that occurred in Brimsdown, Enfield, England.
+One of the most famous real-life poltergeist cases is the Enfield Poltergeist, which occurred in Brimsdown, Enfield, England.
 It has been the subject of several television shows and movies, the most recent of which was The Conjuring 2.
 One of the most respected parapsychological organizations in the world, the Society for Psychical Research (SPR), investigated the claims in the case, and it also attracted the attention of American investigators Ed and Lorraine Warren.

 A family of five, a mother and four children, rented the home on Green Street in Enfield in the late 1970s.
 At first, activity was frightening but not over the top and included knocking on the walls and beds being jostled during the night.
 Then, two of the children also reported furniture moving by itself, something police investigating the claims saw, as well.
-As the activity ramped up, heavier pieces of furniture moved and were pushed down the stairs, objects were thrown by an unseen hand through the air, and witnesses saw two of the daughters levitating.
+As the activity ramped up, heavier pieces of furniture moved and were pushed down the stairs, objects were thrown by an unseen hand, and witnesses saw two of the daughters levitating.
 The daughters also spoke in men's voices offering disturbing messages, and toys that had been thrown across the room felt hot to the touch.

 Investigators did discover evidence of family members faking some activity.
 However, one of the main investigators from the SPR, Guy Lyon Playfair, believed that while some of the activity was likely faked, other activity appeared to be genuine and generated by supernatural causes.
 Other skeptics argue that if some activity was faked, it was likely all was.
-The case remains controversial, with both sides still debating its merits four decades later.
+The case remains controversial, with both sides still debating its merits more than four decades later.

 The San Pedro Poltergeist